therealrinku/roboapi/README.md

 🔥 Not an replacement for any tool, it's a tool on its own league

-🔥 Local only: all your data are saved locally, no cloud sync or shit like that
+🔥 Local only: all your data are saved locally, no cloud sync or sh*t like that

 🔥 Under development, that means app will be improved and maintained consistently